catseye/MARYSUE/README.md

 This code is in the public domain; see the file [UNLICENSE](UNLICENSE) in this directory.

+Also in this repository is a short article describing this generator, written during NaNoGenMo 2015 (while the generator was still under construction):
+[Overview of a Story Compiler][].

 [NaNoGenMo 2015]:     https://github.com/dariusk/NaNoGenMo-2015/
 [A Time for Destiny]: http://catseye.tc/modules/MARYSUE/generated/A_Time_for_Destiny.html
+[Overview of a Story Compiler]: doc/Overview%20of%20a%20Story%20Compiler.md